usvn/usvn/README.md

 * Added error_log for fail2ban capture by apache-auth filter
 * Solve the key length error reported by mysql when import the sql.
 * Set the locale by system.locale in the config file.
-* Solve the problem that the binary file is shown by the messy text code.

 ### 1.0.8
 * Fix JVN#73794686 Cross-site scripting vulnerability in